wfgilman/plaid-elixir/README.md

 This library uses [bypass](https://github.com/PSPDFKit-labs/bypass) to simulate HTTP responses from Plaid.

 It uses Elixir's native formatter as of `1.3.2` and Credo.

+## Copyright and License

+Copyright (c) 2016 Will Gilman

+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.